What are the core security differences between a Secure Collaboration solution (Wickr) vs enterprise email and other forms of communication systems?

 - For Wickr Me - the free consumer product - users simply create a username (Wickr ID) and a password.

-- For Wickr Pro - the enterprise product - a network administrator starts by setting up a company account.
+- For Wickr Pro - the enterprise product - a network administrator starts by setting up an administrator account.
 Once created (usually no more than 3 min), the network administrator sends emails inviting end users to download and activate their Wickr Pro apps on mobile or desktop.

 I can easily connect with people using email, how easy is it to connect to Wickr users I want to communicate with?